 - L. Donated Services and Materials A substantial number of unpaid volunteers have donated a significant amount of time to the Organization's program services and fundraising campaigns.
-However, these services are not reflected in the consolidated financial statements since the services did not require specialized skills. - M. Functional Allocation of Expenses The cost of providing various programs and supporting services has been summarized on a functional basis in the consolidated statements of activities.
+However, these services are not reflected in the consolidated financial statements since the services did not require specialized skills. - M. Revenue Recognition Revenue from pizzeria sales is recognized at a point in time. - N. Functional Allocation of Expenses The cost of providing various programs and supporting services has been summarized on a functional basis in the consolidated statements of activities.
 Certain categories of expense are attributable to one or more program or supporting functions of the Organization.
-Those expenses include some wages and benefits which are allocated based on estimates of time and effort and some general and administrative costs which are allocated based on program size. - N. Subsequent Events Subsequent events have been evaluated through March 8, 2022, which is the date the consolidated financial statements were available to be issued.
+Those expenses include some wages and benefits which are allocated based on estimates of time and effort and some general and administrative costs which are allocated based on program size. - O. Subsequent Events Subsequent events have been evaluated through March 7, 2023, which is the date the consolidated financial statements were available to be issued.